 - Working with and supporting our members to promote relevant Angel industry information, news and events

 Our most prominent research initiative is the annual Report on Angel Investing Activity in Canada.
 This report analyzes the trends of Angel investing in Canada each year and helps us deliver to our stakeholders a picture of how the Canadian Angel investing landscape is evolving.
 This helps our members and other stakeholders look into the future direction of the Angel investing community.

-NACO, in partnership with Industry Canada, BDC Capital, KPMG Enterprise and other public sector partners, is currently engaging in its sixth annual study to measure Angel capital and Angel investment activity in Canada.
+NACO, in partnership with Industry Canada, BDC Capital, RBC, Ryerson Incubate and Innovate Network Canada, published its seventh annual study measuring Angel capital and Angel investment activity in Canada.
 The primary function of the survey is to gather aggregate data on Angel activity in Canada, to highlight trends and to provide the Angel community with a benchmark of performance for comparison with peers internationally.
 NACO uses the aggregate results of the survey to assist in the formulation of evidence-based policy actions to support the needs of our Angel investment community and the companies they invest in.

 Read Our Previous Reports:

 For more information on the Reports on Angel Investing Activity in Canada, please visit our Angel Activity Reports page.

 Our Research Steering Committee is actively developing many studies, reports and academic papers related to Angel investing.

 Mike Volker – Chair, Research and Public Policy Committee